cedowens/aws_key_triage_tool/README.md

 2. cd into boto3 and run **sudo python3 setup.py install**.
 This will install boto3 and botocore.

-3. put all of the aws key info in an input file that the script will read from.
-You will need the access key, secret key, and region for each key pair.
-Add these into a simple text file with each each row containing aws key, secret key, and region info separated by a comma in the following format for each row:
+3. put all of the aws key info in an input file that the script will read from. **If using aws keys that do not have an access token, then use the akt.py script and set up your input file in the format of sample_input_file.txt.
+If you are using aws keys that do have an access token, use the akt-token.py script and set your input file in the format of sample-input-file-token.txt.** Add the aws cred information accordingly in a simple .txt file matching either option.

+For uses of keys that do not have an access token:

 ***accessky,secretky,region***

+For uses of keys that do have an access token:

+***accessky,secretky,region,accesstoken

-**I have included a sample input file (named sample_input_file.txt) showing the format to add your access keys, secret keys, and region info for each key pair you want to check**
+**I have included a sample input files (sample_input_file.txt and sample-input-file-token.txt) showing the format to add your aws cred info depending on whether or not it uses an access token**

-4. **python3 akt.py -f [path_to_input_file]** - the script will perform triage checks on each key pair in this input file
+4. **python3 akt.py -f [path_to_input_file]** OR **python3 akt-token.py -f [path_to_input_file]**

-5. I did not build outfile capability into this script...so to write results to a file: **python3 akt.py -f [path_to_input_file] > outfile.txt**
+5. Results will be written to stdout